-Figure 7-23: The local heat flux from the isothermal plate into the fluid when the plate is 30 degrees hotter than the far-field temperature.
+Figure 7-23: The local heat flux from the isothermal plate into the fluid when the plate is 30 °C above the far-field temperature.
 The horizontal axis goes from the leading edge to the trailing edge.

 Comparing Results with Empirical Heat Transfer Coefficients